Aerie Pharma (AERI) Receives a Buy from Needham

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Aerie Pharma with a $27.67 average price target, a 93.1% upside from current levels.
-In a report issued on December 18, Mizuho Securities also assigned a Buy rating to the stock with a $28.00 price target.
+The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Aerie Pharma with a $27.67 average price target, implying a 103.2% upside from current levels.
+In a report issued on December 21, Oppenheimer also maintained a Buy rating on the stock with a $24.00 price target.

 See today’s analyst top recommended stocks >>